BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Supplementary Experients

 To compare the two score estimators $S_K$ and $\tilde{S}_K$ fundamentally, we first conduct experiments using these ground truth estimations for reverse SDE integration, \textit{i.e. } samplers without learning.
 In addition, we consider using a neural network to approximate these estimators, \textit{i.e.} iDEM and TweeDEM.

-Table \ref{tab:tweedem} reports {x-}$\mathcal{W}_2$, $\mathcal{E}{-}\mathcal{W}_2$, TV and ESS for GMM and DW-4 potentials.
-We admit that we follow the instructions in the repository released by \cite{akhoundsadegh2024iterateddenoisingenergymatching} but can't reproduce the ESS they reported.
-Therefore, we rerun the iDEM and evaluate it for a more reliable comparisom.
-Table \ref{tab:tweedem} shows that when using the ground truth estimators for sampling, there's no significant evidence demonstrating the privilege between $S_K$ and $\tilde{S}_K$.
+\cref{tab:tweedem} reports {x-}$\mathcal{W}_2$, $\mathcal{E}{-}\mathcal{W}_2$, and TV for GMM and DW-4 potentials. \cref{tab:tweedem} shows that when using the ground truth estimators for sampling, there's no significant evidence demonstrating the privilege between $S_K$ and $\tilde{S}_K$.
 However, when training a neural sampler, TweeDEM can significantly outperform iDEM (rerun), iEFM-VE, and iEFM-OT for GMM potential.
 While for DW4, TweeDEM outperforms iEFM-OT and iEFM-VE in terms of $x-\mathcal{W}_2$ but are not as good as our rerun iDEM.

-Figure \ref{fig:tweedem} visualizes the generated samples from ground truth samplers, \textit{i.e.} $S_K$ and $\tilde{S}_K$, and neural samplers, \textit{i.e.} TweeDEM and iDEM.
+\cref{fig:tweedem} visualizes the generated samples from ground truth samplers, \textit{i.e.} $S_K$ and $\tilde{S}_K$, and neural samplers, \textit{i.e.} TweeDEM and iDEM.
 It shows that the ground truth samplers can generate well mode-concentrated samples, as well as TweeDEM, while samples generated by iDEM are not concentrated on the modes and therefore result in the high value of $\mathcal{W}_2$ based metrics.
 Also, this phenomenon aligns with the one reported by \cite{woo2024iteratedenergybasedflowmatching}, where the iEFM-OT and iEFM-VE can generate samples more concentrated on the modes than iDEM.

 Above all, simply replacing the score estimator $S_K$ with $\tilde{S}_K$ can improve generated data quality and outperform iEFM in GMM and DW-4 potentials.
 Though TweeDEM can outperform the previous state-of-the-art sampler iDEM on GMM, it is still not as capable as iDEM on DW-4.
 Except scaling up and conducting experiments on larger datasets like LJ-13, combing $S_K$ and $\tilde{S}_K$ is of interest in the future, which balances the system scores and Gaussian ones and can possibly provide more useful and less noisy training signals.
-In addition, we are considering implementing a denoiser network for TweeDEM as our future work, which might stabilize the training process. \end{appendix}
+In addition, we are considering implementing a denoiser network for TweeDEM as our future work, which might stabilize the training process.